stephofx/stephofx.github.io/_posts/2023-02-16-blackwell-approachability-theorem.markdown

 ## Vector-Valued Zero-Sum Games and Approachability

 This covers David Blackwell's famous approachability theorem.
-It is an extension of von Neumann's Minimax Theorem to the setting of vector-valued payoffs.
+It is an extension of von Neumann's Minimax Theorem to the setting of vector-valued payoffs, where he shows that while the minimax theorem does not hold for a one-shot vectorial payoff game, there exists a randomized strategy such that the payoffs can converge to some target set.
 Blackwell's approachbility theorem is important because it has very deep connections to online learning and regret minimization.
 As Vohra states in a [tutorial](https://www.youtube.com/live/i8j7fUN7_EU?feature=share) on Blackwell approachability, approachability implies Hannan no-regret, which implies no internal regret, which implies calibration.
+But as [Abernathy et al. 2011](http://proceedings.mlr.press/v19/abernethy11b/abernethy11b.pdf#page=19&zoom=100,84,446) states in their paper, approachability seems to be unequivocally more powerful as a concept than regret minimization.
+I discuss applications in a later post.

 ### A small example